Jaydevtest/DevOps_Projects/Shell_scripting_project/Shell_scripting.md

 This code prompts you to type a number and prints a statement stating the number is positive, negative, or zero.

-Example: Iterating through a list using a for loop.
+Example: Iterating through a list using a _for loop_.

 ```
 #!/bin/bash